Key Website Analytics Tools to Enhance Your Business

 Key 1: Know your target audience

-Don’t let a couple nice reviews leave you to think that’s all who read and see your site…The best thing about web analytics is, it’ll help you create and find the right target audiences.
+Don’t let a couple excellent reviews leave you to think that’s all who read and see your site…The best thing about web analytics is, it’ll help you create and find the right target audiences.

 Key 2: Leverage where your target audience is from

-It’s imperative that we use the Pareto Principle.
+We must use the Pareto Principle.
 For any who don’t know this principle, it’s simply the 80/20 rule!
 So roughly 80% of consequences come from 20% of causes.

 Key 3: Identify issues within your website